RyanKruse/Traveling-Salesman-Final-Project/README.md

 This function handles all the looping events every second.
 When it determines all packages are delivered, the while loop ends.
 All simulation connections and data exchanges occurs in the algorithms that appears in this execute function.
 In each algorithm are lower level algorithms that handle lower level details.
 At a high level overview, these algorithms mentioned are the primary communication protocols to run the simulation and exchange data for each simulation tick.

-## How do the algorithms work?
+## Overview of Algorithms
-The package loading algorithms are located in the Hub class.
+There are many algorithms in this program.
+The algorithms worth examining are the ones that that select the packages and load the truck.
+These algorithms are called Do_Not_Ship, Load_Truck, and Hamiltonian_Cycle.
 Each algorithm is designed to maximize optimization and serve a functional role in minimizing the accrued number of miles for delivery.
-Below is the pseudocode for each algorithm along with an explanation:
+Below is the pseudocode for each algorithm:

 <b>Do_Not_Ship</b>